exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 In this exercise, you will write a program which will determine how difficult a text is to read and what age it is best suited for.

+We will use the
-For a formula for calculating the complexity, we will use [Automated readability index (ARI)][wiki] developed in 1967 year.
-The ARI assesses the U.S. grade level required to read a piece of text.
+[Automated readability index (ARI)][wiki] formula for calculating the text complexity.
+The ARI was developed in 1967 and assesses the U.S. grade level required to read a piece of text.
 In some ways, it is similar to other formulas.
-Its difference is rather than counting syllables, it counts characters.
-The more characters, the harder the word.
-It also counts sentences.
+Its main difference is rather than counting syllables, it counts characters.
+The more characters per word, the harder the word.
+It also counts the number of words per sentences.
 This sets it apart from some other formulas.

 ## Text Preview